forest-host/questions/README.md

 ### bool
 A boolean is true or false
-Add `required: true` which will remove the skip option.
+Add `required: false` which will add a skip option which can be translated

 ### coordinates